Below you can find a complete list of Ukrainian animals. We currently track 230 animals in Ukraine and are adding more every day!

 Ukraine contains almost 50 national parks and many more protected areas, comprising over 4,000 square miles.

-The Carpathian National Nature Park, located near the western border with Romania, is one of the largest parks in the country and bears the names of the intersecting mountain range.
+The Carpathian National Nature Park, located near the western border with Romania, is one of the largest parks in the country and bears the name of the intersecting mountain range.
 Amid the winding trails through the alpine meadows and forests, visitors can experience plenty of Ukraine animals like deer, martens, eagles, owls, foxes, and other common wildlife.
 Sometimes one may be able to catch a glimpse of a wolf, lynx, or bear.

-The Holosiivskyi National Nature Park, a large protected forest surrounding the capital city of Kiev, is a good place to find plenty of smaller wildlife such as shrews, bats, polecats, and otters.
+The Holosiivskyi National Nature Park, a large protected forest surrounding the capital city of Kiev, is a good place to find plenty of smaller wildlife, such as shrews, bats, polecats, and otters.
 It’s also home to woodpeckers, lizards, snakes, and beetles.

 The Podilski Tovtry National Nature Park, located in the Khmelnytskyi Oblast of western Ukraine, is the largest nature reserve in the entire country.
 Covering Bakota Bay, the Lower Smotrych River, and other protected areas, this park is home to ferrets, hedgehogs, martens, foxes, storks, owls, falcons, and the rare European mink.